ubccr/coldfront/extra/djangoapps/freeipa/README.md

 FreeIPA.
 You can specify more than one group by simply adding multiple "freeipa\_group" subscription attributes.
-This app subscribes to specific Coldfront signals that are sent whenever a user is added or removed from a subscription and submits a job to django-q.
+This app subscribes to specific Coldfront signals that are sent whenever a user is added or removed from a subscription and the signals in turn submit jobs to django-q.
 The tasks run by django-q are defined in tasks.py and interact with the FreeIPA API using the ipaclient python library.

 ## Requirements